jdsteinbach/jdsteinbach.github.io/posts/2014-09-12-use-cases-css-variables.md

 So many good uses, and we&#8217;re barely getting started… Use the comments to ask follow-up questions or share your ideas for using CSS custom properties (variables).

-You can see all these <a title="CSS Variables: CodePen Demo" href="http://codepen.io/jdsteinbach/pen/AeEwk" target="_blank">CSS Variable use cases in a single CodePen</a> here.
+You can see all these [CSS Variable use cases in a single CodePen](https://codepen.io/jdsteinbach/pen/AeEwk) here.